 Audio Precision System compatible USB adapter

-The Audio Precision System One and Two instruments are very capable audio analyzers, especially for analog work.
-However they are missing modern PC connectivity and the control software APWIN does not run on modern Windows systems.
+The older Audio Precision System instruments are very capable audio analyzers, especially for analog work.
+However they are missing modern PC connectivity and the control software does not run on modern Windows systems.

-This APIB (Audio Precision Interface Bus) compatible USB adapter provides a simple and cost effective way to use your older System One, System Two, or System Two Cascade models on modern Microsoft Windows systems.
+This APIB (Audio Precision Interface Bus) compatible USB adapter provides a simple and cost effective way to use your older AP System One, System Two, System Two Cascade, or ATS-2 on modern Microsoft Windows systems.

-The USB adapter works by replacing the APWIN dynamic link library for low level bus communication.
+The USB adapter works by replacing the dynamic link library for low level bus communication.

 The new library redirects the low level bus communication to the standard Microsoft WinUSB driver, which is built-in on newer Windows systems.